Vädersolstavlan: 17th-century copy and modern restorations

+ANNO DM 1535 VICESIMA DIE APRILIS VISUM EST IN CIVITATE STOC HOLMENSI TALE SIGNUM IN COELO A SEPTIMA FERME HORA ANE MERIDIEM AD NONAM VSQVE HORAM TIVGHVNDE DAGHEN I APRLIS MÅNA SIJNTES I STOCHOLM PÅ HIMMELN SÅDANA TEKN SÅ NÆR I FRÅN SIV IN TIL NIO FÖRMIDDA DEN ZWANZIGSTEN TAGH APRILIJ SACH MAN ZU STOCKHOLM SOLCHE ZEICHEN AM HIMMEL VON SIBEN BIS ANN NEGEN WHR VORMITTAGH RENOVERAT ANNO 1636 ("In the year 1535 A.D. the twentieth of April was seen in the city of Stockholm such a sign in heaven, from the seventh farm, the hour from Noon to the ninth o'clock.")

 The lost original painting is attributed to Urban Målare by tradition.
 However, historical sources and other works of art from the early Vasa Era are rare, and this attribution is apparently doubtful.
 Furthermore, as the extant painting has proven to be a 17th-century copy, and not as previously believed a restored original, a credible corroboration is unlikely to ever be produced.

 In the parish accounts, the painting is first mentioned in 1636, at which time a "M. Jacob Conterfeyer" was recorded as having "renewed the painting hanging on the northern wall".
 Modern scholarship has convincingly identified Jacob Heinrich Elbfas (1600–1664), guild master from 1628 and court painter of Queen Maria Eleonora from 1634, as the artist responsible.
 Based on the brief note referencing the painting's "renewal" in 1636, it was long assumed that the extant painting was in fact the original from 1535, and that the work performed on it in the 17th century was little more than restoration of some kind.
 However, when the painting was taken down in mid-October 1998 to allow a group of experts from various fields to restore and document it, this notion had to be completely reassessed.
 A dendrochronological investigation showed that the wood used for the panel came from trees cut down in the early 17th century: the painting in question must therefore be a copy and not the restored original.